lucamanolache/lucamanolache/README.md

 ### Hi there, I'm Luca Manolache 👋

 Welcome!
-I am a 12th grader attending Palo Alto High School.
+I am an incoming freshman studying EECS at UC Berkeley.
 I love creating websites using **React** and coding in **Rust**.
 I enjoy solving algorithmic problems using **Java**.